NoMeansNowastaken/KarutaSniper/README.md

 b0.3.5
 - added obtaining cards to log

+b0.3.6
+- added more configurability
+- began adding integration for 4 card drops

 ## Todo

 - better window title
 - revamp ui
-- add support for card drops with 4 cards
+- add support for card drops with 4 cards (more complicated than it looks or im just stupid)
 - code cleanup

-- more configurability
+# Credits

+- [RiccardoLunardi](https://github.com/riccardolunardi/KarutaBotHack) for the code written in ocr.py